 While medical coding is a technical profession, it requires a background in several professional and non-technical subjects.
-Students need to be familiar with technical writing, anatomy, physiology, customer service, medical terminology, and records management to be a competent medical coder.
+Students need to be familiar with technical writing, anatomy, physiology, customer service, medical terminology, and records management to be competent medical coders.
 Students also enroll in preparatory classes like College Success and Introduction to the Medical Office.

-Unique to Pierce College, students take Keyboard Skill Development: Alpha and Technical Improvement, which focuses on helping students accelerate their typing skills.
+Unique to Peirce College, students take Keyboard Skill Development: Alpha and Technical Improvement, which focuses on helping students accelerate their typing skills.
 Students also take classes to familiarize them with email, Microsoft Access, and Microsoft Outlook.
 Then, students take medical coding courses like Electronic Health Records, Medical Forms & Referral Management, Diagnosis Coding, and CPT Coding.

 This Associate of Applied Science medical billing and coding program is affordable and applicable to many professions—medical coding and beyond.
 Graduates in this program have become medical coders, medical secretaries, and informatics technicians.
-Pierce College requires students to obtain 95 credits, which students can achieve in two years or less.
+Peirce College requires students to obtain 95 credits, which students can achieve in two years or less.

 If you’re interested in pursuing higher education, then you should check out:

 - 10 Best Online Bachelors Degrees in Healthcare Administration